rhafer/opencloud/docs/ocis/development/testing.md

 ### Use Existing Tests for BDD

-As a lot of scenarios are written for oC10, we can use those tests for Behaviour driven development in oCIS.
+As a lot of scenarios are written for core, we can use those tests for Behaviour driven development in OpenCloud.
-Every scenario that does not work in oCIS with "ocis" storage, is listed in `tests/acceptance/expected-failures-API-on-OCIS-storage.md` with a link to the related issue.
+Every scenario that does not work in OpenCloud with `ocis` storage, is listed in `tests/acceptance/expected-failures-API-on-OCIS-storage.md` with a link to the related issue.

 Those scenarios are run in the ordinary acceptance test pipeline in CI.
 The scenarios that fail are checked against the expected failures.
 If there are any differences then the CI pipeline fails.

-The tests are not currently run in CI with the OWNCLOUD or EOS storage drivers, so there are no expected-failures files for those.

 If you want to work on a specific issue